cannawen/dota-gsi-discord-bot/development.md

 ### replay some file

 `mitmdump -nC flow_file`
-see `mitmproxy-flows` folders for currently saved flows
+see [mitmproxy-flows](/mitmproxy-flows) for currently saved flows.
+You will need to change the auth token stored in the flow files to have associated with your discord user

 ### replay some file and redirect to a different host